ryanswaney/lesc-jekyll/_event/lesc-gcas.markdown

     Bas holds a Master of Science degree in biology of Wageningen University.
   image: "/uploads/Bas%20Ruter.jpg"
+- name: Dr. David Saah
+  title: 'Associate Professor and Director of Geospatial Analysis Lab'
+  bio_text: |-
+    Dr. Saah has been broadly trained as an environmental scientist with expertise in a number of areas including: landscape ecology, ecosystem ecology, hydrology, geomorphology, ecosystem modeling, natural hazard modeling, remote sensing, geographic information systems (GIS) and geospatial analysis.
+He has used these skills to conduct research primarily at the landscape level in a variety of systems.
+Dr. Saah has participated in research projects throughout the United States and Internationally.
+His academic research uses integrated geospatial science for multi–scale mapping, monitoring and modeling of environmental spatial heterogeneity, particularly in riparian, savanna, and forest ecosystems.
+These efforts include quantification of change in landscape pattern, investigating the linkages between pattern and processes, and understanding the pattern–process dynamic within different environmental management regimes.
+To complement this, Dr. Saah's consulting research interest and experience include: developing holistic decision support systems for resource management, assessing natural hazards, and quantifying ecosystem service valuation.
+In addition, all of his research addresses access, availability, and accuracy of geospatial and environmental datasets, and scale in natural resource and environmental research.
+Dr. Saah is committed to producing high quality research projects that integrate the most current science and technology.
+He is dedicated to the accurate dissemination of results from these endeavors through innovative presentations, publications, and workshops.
+  image:
 - name: Dr. Daniel L. Sanchez
   title: 'Assistant Specialist, Department of Environmental Science, Policy, and Management
     University of California-Berkeley